United Wholesale Mortgage overview

 Minimum borrower requirements

 United Wholesale Mortgage’s borrower requirements vary by loan type.
 For a conventional loan, borrowers need a credit score of 640 or higher and a down payment of at least 3 percent.
-UWM doesn’t publish its debt-to-income (DTI) requirements, but following Fannie Mae’s guidelines, you’ll generally need a DTI of 43 percent or lower in order to qualify.
+The lender doesn’t publish its debt-to-income (DTI) requirements online, but following Fannie Mae’s guidelines, you’ll generally need a DTI ratio of 43 percent or lower in order to qualify.

 Jumbo mortgage borrowers can have a FICO score as low as 680, but borrowers only putting 10 percent down will need a credit score of 720 or higher.

-VA loans through UWM require a credit score of 640 or higher.
+VA loans through the lender require a credit score of 640 or higher.
 There’s a minimum loan amount of $125,000.
 You’ll also need low debt relative to your income.

 There are no credit or minimum down payment requirements for USDA loans, but borrowers must meet income eligibility guidelines and be located in an eligible rural area.
-To get the best pricing through UWM, borrowers need a minimum credit score of 640.
+To get the best pricing through the lender, however, borrowers need a minimum credit score of 640.

 As with purchase loans, all refinancings through United Wholesale Mortgage must be done through a mortgage broker.